dilipbirajadar/ActivityLifeCycle/README.md

 First Page::  onResume

-# If you clcim the back button of the first page then folowing callback happens.
+# If you click the back button of the first page then following callback happens.
 First Page::  onPause

 First Page::  onStop